-The Company may invest in instruments which are subject to leverage from time to time.
-Under the UK AIFM regime the ACD must:

-- a) set a maximum level of leveraging which it may employ on behalf of the Company; - b) where the leverage arrangement allows the right to reuse collateral or the granting of a guarantee, set out the extent of that right or guarantee.

-For the Company, the ACD has set the following limits:
+- 23.1 The Company may invest in instruments which are subject to Leverage from time to time.
+Under the UK AIFM regime, the ACD must: - 23.1.1 set a maximum level of leveraging which it may employ on behalf of the Company; - 23.1.2 where the Leverage arrangement allows the right to reuse collateral or the granting of a guarantee, set out the extent of that right or quarantee. - 23.2 For the Company, the ACD has set the following limits: